 I am the author of three memoirs, a poetry collection, and a craft book on writing.
 I teach writing at the Vermont College of Fine Arts, a low-residency program.
 I am also a professional speaker.

-The Pat Boone Fan Club: My Life as a White Anglo-Saxon Jew is available for pre-order.
+The Pat Boone Fan Club: My Life as a White Anglo-Saxon Jew is now officially published.
 Please click on book jacket image on left.
 For more information, click on book title, on right.
-(The University of Nebraska Press, American Lives Series, edited by Tobias Wolff.)
+(The University of Nebraska Press, American Lives Series, series editor Tobias Wolff.)

 Poets & Writers named Fearless Confessions: A Writer's Guide to Memoir one of the "essential books for writers."

-The Pat Boone Fan Club: My Life as a White Anglo-Saxon Jew is now available for pre-order.
-Official publication date is March 1, 2014.
+The Pat Boone Fan Club: My Life as a White Anglo-Saxon Jew.

 Love Sick: One Woman's Journey through Sexual Addiction, was also made into a Lifetime Television Original Movie.